Apr 20, 2026

 You’ll need to be paying substantial interest rates on your loan to see much of a reduction in your tax bill.
 Make sure that taking out a personal loan makes financial sense for you, regardless of how the interest might impact your taxes.

-A deduction lowers taxable income — it doesn’t equal a dollar-for-dollar refund.
-It’s important to consider whether a personal loan is the best choice.
-Be sure to take time to explore all potential options before you apply for a personal loan so you know how to leverage debt efficiently and strategically.
+A deduction lowers taxable income — it doesn't equal a dollar-for-dollar refund.
+Consider whether a personal loan is the best choice.

 No, if you use a personal loan to consolidate your debt, you can't deduct the interest paid on the loan from your taxes.
 The interest on personal loans used for personal purposes, like debt consolidation or buying a vehicle, isn’t tax-deductible.